protonemedia/laravel-splade-docs/table-query-builder.md

 # Table built-in Query Builder

-Besides rendering the head, body and pagination of table, the component supports many other features like filtering, searching and sorting.
+Besides rendering the head, body, and pagination, the component supports many other features like filtering, searching, sorting, and more.

 ## Search Fields